-In 2018, E Source performed a comprehensive review of 93 midstream and upstream demand-side management (DSM) programs administered by 69 organizations in North America.
+In 2018, E Source performed a comprehensive review of 93 midstream and upstream demand-side management (DSM) programs administered by 69 organizations in Canada and the US.
 This report explores the new measures that program administrators are moving upstream.

 The key findings from our study include:

 - HVAC measures—such as furnaces, air conditioners, and heat pumps—are playing a bigger role in midstream and upstream programs, surpassing lighting’s popularity as a measure within these program types.

 - Residential lighting programs typically incentivize manufacturers and retailers, while commercial lighting programs typically incentivize distributors and manufacturers.

 - Customer segments that must replace damaged or broken equipment quickly in order to keep the doors open are good candidates for midstream programs.
 These businesses, such as restaurants and grocery stores, rely on distributors to get them back up and running.

 - When considering whether to move a new measure upstream, look for established relationships between contractors and their supply chain; distributors and manufacturers can provide vital information to contractors on how to sell and install these high-efficiency measures.

 - Many programs feature measures that end users can easily install, such as lighting, residential appliances, and consumer electronics.